Skip to main content

 Our Own Gesangverein ~ the Story of Katharina & Jakob Sulzbach, Part the First

 It wasn't just music that the Sulzbachs were interested in.
 They were philosophers, lovers of ideas, culture, music and were never so happy as when they could share their knowledge with others or engage in rousing philosophical discussions.
-Jakob and Heinrich's father, Johann Michael, had left Rockenberg for Bavaria to teach.
-There, in the town of Klein Zimmern, he met and married Helena Kiefer and brought her home, and there they raised their 9 children.
+Jakob and Heinrich's father, Johann Adam, had left Rockenberg for Bavaria to teach.
+There, in the town of Klein Zimmern, he met and married Helena Kiefer and brought her home, and there they raised their nine children.

 The ideas of music, education, and religion all converged in the Roman Catholic Church, the beating heart of the community.
-Priest's Alley is a strip of land in Hesse, north of Frankfurt, that was an enticing target for the anti-Roman Catholic forces that wreaked death and destruction, again and again and again in the 100 Years' War.
-The Sulzbach family has lived there, in Rockenberg, quite likely since before the war, but all the records were destroyed in the raids, so records in Rockenberg only date from the war's end in 1609.
+Priest's Alley is a strip of land in Hesse, north of Frankfurt, that was an enticing target for the anti-Roman Catholic forces that wreaked death and destruction, again and again and again in the Thirty Years' War.
+The Sulzbach family has lived there, in Rockenberg, since before the war, but all the records were destroyed in the raids, so records in Rockenberg only date from the war's end in 1648.
 Their Hausmark is indicative of an altar with a cross on top.

 Jakob decided to go to America at age 19 with a missionary group.
 German emigration was huge in the 1840s, and the wilderness needed to hear the Gospel.
 New churches needed to be planted to serve the expatriates.
 He returned full of excitement and ambition.
 Rockenberg, he thought, needed a singing group, a Gesangverein of its own, not attached to the church, and he began working to create one.